edaiofficial/okwugbe/examples/naaml2021.md

 - Link to your model checkpoints (if possible).

 ##### :four: Gifts
-Exciting gifts await the participants of the marathon!
+Exciting gifts(:tshirt:,:trophy:,:book:) await successful participants of the marathon!
 We will contact you via your email to send you the gifts in a while.

 ##### :five: Contact for enquiries